amartincolby/Rust-Quick-Guide/README.md

     implement the `ToString` trait.
 The function then returns any type that likewise implements ToString.
 The returned &str implements ToString, so this works, as does the integer below it.
-The array below that does not implement this and thus fails.
+The array below that does not implement ToString and thus fails.
 Similar logic applies to calling the function and passing in an argument.

     An important point to recognize is that while the return type is restricted